 - 12 ounces (340 g) cream cheese, softened

-In a separate bowl, whisk together oil, eggs, sour cream, and buttermilk.
+- In a separate large bowl, whisk together oil, eggs, sour cream, and buttermilk.

-In a separate bowl and using a hand-held mixer, beat the cream cheese until it is smooth.
+- In a separate bowl using a hand-held mixer, beat the cream cheese until it is smooth.
 Add in the sugar and vanilla and stir until combined.

-Pour HALF of the chocolate batter evenly into the prepared bundt pan.
+- Pour HALF of the chocolate batter evenly into the prepared bundt pan (about 2½ cups).

-Spoon on the cream cheese filling and carefully spread it evenly on top, avoiding the sides of the pan.
+- Spoon or scoop the cream cheese filling and carefully spread it evenly on top, avoiding the sides of the pan.

-Remove from the oven and allow to cool for a few minutes in the pan.
-Invert the chocolate bundt cake onto a cooling rack.
-Allow the cake to cool completely, then refrigerate for 2 hours.
+- Remove from the oven and allow to cool for a few minutes in the pan.
+Invert the chocolate bundt cake onto a serving plate.
+Allow the cake to cool completely; then refrigerate for 2 hours.